Satellite-im/Uplink-Mobile/docs/ui_library/widgets/u_text.md

 All the fonts, sizes, weight and type are defined in the UTextStyles, is a enum that returns the correct TextStyle with all necessary settings to build UText.

-## Other Parameters
+## Properties

-The other parameters like
+There are another properties in UText, like max lines, text overflow, text align, etc.

 ### How to use